Take a look at that illustration of Red Riding Hood.

 If we’re highly empathetic and emotionally sensitive (and so more likely to put the needs of others ahead of our own) we’re at greater risk of becoming involved with a manipulator.
 I remember telling my therapist that people like me — highly sensitive and concerned more about other people’s feelings than my own — are the perfect prey/partners for psychopaths.
 Why?
 Because we bring enough emotion, love, and investment into the relationship to make up for their complete lack of it.
 We unconsciously “fill in the blanks” they create.

-While we do psychological cartwheels trying to keep it together or trying to fix it or figure it out, they just sit back and enjoy the show, which is the result of their undercover handiwork.
+While we do psychological cartwheels trying to keep it together or fix it or figure it out, they just sit back and enjoy the show, which is the result of their undercover handiwork.

 According to Natalie Lue of the website Baggage Reclaim, “…every day I hear from women who even in reading about boundaries and knowing the importance of them are afraid to actually have them.
 When you have little or no boundaries, it means that you will put up with pretty much anything in the name of being ‘loved’ and getting attention and validation; however, actual love and a healthy, decent relationship never requires you to have no boundaries.”
 She goes on to give examples of what she considers “core boundaries.”
 Here are some of them: